 Can you tell us about your son?

 Andrew’s son Aidan was born with amniotic band syndrome.
 Andrew was always worried that Aidan wouldn’t be able to do certain things, but that is not the case.
 Aidan is able to perform pretty much any task.
 Andrew had seen certain instances of self esteem issues, usually in school related activities.
 He wanted to try and find something to boost Aidan’s confidence.

 Can you tell us about the prosthetic devices that you print?

 Andrew has personally created a very simple prosthetic device that is used for specific purposes.
 He normally will use the eNABLE Team UnLimbited designs for most of his recipients.
 They are very simple machines to use and build.

 These designs are very easy to scale for recipients, and cheaper to manufacture.
-This designs will allow them to help people get a custom fit with a theme of their choosing.
+This 3d printed hand design will allow them to help people get a custom fit with a theme of their choosing.
 You can typically make a device for around $20.

 How many people have you helped?

 Nubwerkes have shipped around a dozen different devices to recipients.
 Andrew has helped design themes for other makers.
 He has designed devices for people to have built and sized for them.
 Andrew provided support for people printing hands and arms.
 To get approval to build under the umbrella of eNABLE, you have to submit pictures and videos to the approval board.
 Andrew is on the approval board for any new builders.